 I recently received a Double Shot 3.0 French Press from Planetary Design.
-This updated portable French Press uses the same Bru Stop technology that they added to their Tabletop French Press line, which we covered in the article French Press Tabletop Coffee and Tea Maker with Bru Stop Technology Review.
+This updated portable French Press uses the same Bru Stop technology they added to their Tabletop French Press line, which we covered in the article French Press Tabletop Coffee and Tea Maker with Bru Stop Technology Review.

 The coffee would become over-extracted and undrinkable.